Many-body wave function and edge magnetization of an open $p+is$ superconducting chain: Introduction

 Majorana fermions are particles that are their own antiparticles, which were originally proposed in high-energy physics \cite{Majorana1937} and later introduced into condensed matter systems as emergent quasiparticles \cite{Coleman1994}.
 Majorana zero modes are localized, zero-energy excitations at the boundaries or defects of topological superconducting systems \cite{Kitaev2001,Tanaka2024,Niu2012,Fidkowski2011,Sato2016}.
 Because of their global topological features \cite{Beenakker2020}, Majorana fermions and Majorana zero modes can encode quantum information nonlocally and save computational resources in fault-tolerant quantum computations \cite{Lian2018,O’Brien2018,You2014,Litinski2018,Kitaev2003,Sarma 2015}.
 Experimental signatures hinting the existences of Majorana zero modes have been reported in various condensed matter systems \cite{San-Jose2015,Jäck2019,Jack2021,Lutchyn2018,Sun2017,Haim2015,Liu2011}.

 Topological superconductors have attracted significant attentions due to their potential to host Majorana zero modes and Majorana fermions \cite{Niu2012,Fidkowski2011,Guo2016,Leijnse2012,Lin2017}.
 A well-established route to realizing Majorana zero modes is through $p$-wave topological superconductors.
 For instance, applying external magnetic fields to metallic nanowires in proximity with $s$-wave superconductors can drive the nanowire into a topological superconducting phase with effective spinless $p$-wave pairing, thereby creating the conditions necessary for the emergence of Majorana zero modes on the boundaries \cite{Kitaev2001,Qiao2022,Lesser2021,Bhullar2025}.
-Another example is the unconventional chiral $p+ip$ pairing in the two-dimensional superconductor Sr$_2$RuO$_4$, where topologically protected Majorana zero modes can be created in vortices \cite{Nelson2004,Mackenzie2017,Luke1998,Liu2015,Hughes2014}.
+Another example is Sr$_2$RuO$_4$, a two-dimensional superconductor that has been proposed as a candidate for unconventional chiral $p+ip$ pairing, where topologically protected Majorana zero modes can be created in vortices \cite{Nelson2004,Mackenzie2017,Luke1998,Liu2015,Hughes2014}.
 More recently, the quasi-one-dimensional material K$_2$Cr$_3$As$_3$ has been reported to exhibit possible $p$-wave superconductivity and may be a promising platform for hosting Majorana zero modes \cite{Jiang2015,Yang2021}.

 The $p\pm is$ superconducting state has recently attracted growing interest as an unconventional topological phase \cite{Gor'kov2001,Wu2010,Wang2011,Ryu2012,Stone2012,Qi2013,Wang2017,Yang2020,Roy2020,Sutradhar2024}.
 The $p\pm is$ pairing can be realized through two distinct approaches.
 One is an “extrinsic” route, in which an $s$-wave superconductor is placed in proximity to a $p$-wave superconductor, thereby inducing a mixed pairing state.
 The other is an “intrinsic” route, where the material itself possesses an inherent $p\pm is$ pairing symmetry.
-The $p\pm is$ pairing gives rise to several distinctive physical phenomena, including axion-like electromagnetic response \cite{Goswami2014,Shiozaki2014,Stone2016,Xu2022} in which the relative phase between the $p$-wave and $s$-wave components acts as an effective axion field, propagating chiral Majorana fermions along domain wall at the interface between adjacent $p+is$ and $p-is$ regions, and edge magnetizations \cite{Yang2020}.
+The $p\pm is$ pairing gives rise to several distinctive physical phenomena, including axionlike electromagnetic response \cite{Goswami2014,Shiozaki2014,Stone2016,Xu2022} in which the relative phase between the $p$-wave and $s$-wave components acts as an effective axion field, propagating chiral Majorana fermions along domain wall at the interface between adjacent $p+is$ and $p-is$ regions and edge magnetizations \cite{Yang2020}.